HTS Bioinf - Using the vcpipe staging environment

 {staging}

-and is intended for repeated use should not be deleted. - After testing in the staging environment keep important files outside of the staging environment and clean up.
+and intended for repeated use should not be deleted. - Keep important files outside of the staging environment and clean up.

 - Before a release with significant changes, run all analysis types.

-- Compare the analyses as seen in ELLA staging with same analyses in ELLA production.
+- Compare the analyses as seen in ELLA staging with same analyses in ELLA production instance.

 Cleaning